-Bergado, Zefanne, Pam Myers and Kelly Orlando.
-Immaculata University, Immaculata, PA 19345.
-Neofunctionalization of Candida glabrata Pmu3 as a thiamine phosphatase-Candida glabrata is evolutionarily related to the well-characterized budding yeast Saccharomyces cerevisiae, which is commonly utilized in baking and in alcohol fermentation.
+Bergado, Zefanne, Pam Myers and Kelly Orlando Immaculata University, Immaculata, PA 19345.
+Neofunctionalization of Candida glabrata Pmu3 as a thiamine phosphatase.-Candida glabrata is evolutionarily related to the well-characterized budding yeast Saccharomyces cerevisiae, which is commonly utilized in baking and in alcohol fermentation.
 However, C. glabrata lacks homologs for the phosphatases required for a number of vital pathways in S. cerevisiae, including thiamine (Vitamin B1) uptake.
 Survival of single-celled organisms is contingent on this pathway; therefore, there must be other enzyme(s) replacing this necessary function in C. glabrata.
 The Wykoff lab at Villanova University has uncovered a family of genes in C. glabrata (PMU1, PMU2, and PMU3) created by gene duplication whose members seem to have neofunctionalized in order to replace various missing phosphatases.
 Preliminary studies from the Wykoff lab and from our lab suggest that PMU3 encodes an enzyme that can remove phosphate from TPP, a phosphorylated form of thiamine, which then allows it to be taken into the cell.
 Our objective for this study is to uncover the amino acid changes in the ancestral PMU sequence necessary to generate this novel PMU3 activity.
 We are testing the phosphatase activity of various fusions of PMU2 (which does not share this neofunctionalized activity) and PMU3 to narrow down the region(s) that confer thiamine phosphatase activity.
 Once a smaller region is identified we can create point mutations in PMU2 or in the fusions to determine the individual amino acids that confer thiamine phosphatase activity.
 Our goal is to determine the vital regions of the C. glabrata PMU3 gene necessary for its neofunctionalized enzymatic activity.
 (58)

-Bessonett, Shannon M. and Dr. Jodi L. Yorty.
-Elizabethtown College, Elizabethtown, PA 17022.
-Prevention of Corticosterone Induced Loss of Dendritic Cell Subsets When Exposed to Anti-CD40-Dendritic cells (DCs) are important immune cells linking the innate and adaptive immune responses.
+Bessonett, Shannon M. and Dr. Jodi L. Yorty Elizabethtown College, Elizabethtown, PA 17022.
+Prevention of Corticosterone Induced Loss of Dendritic Cell Subsets When Exposed to Anti-CD40 - Dendritic cells (DCs) are important immune cells linking the innate and adaptive immune responses.
 DCs phagocytose antigen to present to and activate T cells.
 Subsets of DCs vary based on protein expression, which allows for differentiation.
 The different subsets observed were the plasmacytoid DCs, myeloid DCs, and cross-prime DCs.
 Corticosterone (CORT), a glucocorticoid hormone released in response to stress, has been observed to alter DC function.
 In the current study, C57BL/6 mice were exposed to exogenous corticosterone in the drinking water for 24 hours.
 The splenic DC populations were then quantified by flow cytometry.
 CORT exposure significantly decreased all subsets.
 Mice were then provided varying recovery times (3, 5, or 10 days) post CORT exposure.
 DCs quickly returned to normal levels, and exceeded percentages in control mice.
 Previous studies have shown that injection of mice with anti-CD40 antibody triggers DC maturation.
 When C57BL/6 mice were injected with anti-CD40 the total spleen size and DC subset populations increased.
 It was hypothesized that injection of anti-CD40 may prevent the CORT induced loss of DCs.
 Thus, C57BL/6 mice received two injections of anti-CD40 antibody over two days.
 Mice were then supplied with CORT immediately following the second injection.
 When provided anti-CD40 prior to CORT exposure the loss of DCs was prevented.
-Mice receiving only a single injection can satisfactorily yield DNA.
-However, the concentrations are quite low <12 ng/ μ L. This protocol has been applied to several C. fragrans specimens, and yielded concentrations < 5 ng/ μ L. Following additional trouble shooting, including the use of a bead beater to further agitate the dried material, higher yields of DNA from the remaining samples of C. fragrans will be used for microsatellite primer development.
-Determining levels of genetic variation within and among populations will be important factors to include in current State and Federal Recovery Plans for Clitoria fragrans, as part of ongoing conservation efforts.
-(51)
+Mice receiving only a single injection of anti-CD40 and simultaneously exposed to CORT had an intermediate loss of DCs.
+Mechanistically anti-CD40 is suspected to be preventing this loss by up regulation of pro-survival proteins.
+(119)